 If you don’t know what treats to start with, I recommend treats labeled as “training treats”.
 These usually tick every box – they are small, soft, smelly, convenient, and hold their shape well.
 Plus, most dogs find them appealing enough to hold their interest in a variety of training situations.
 So in most cases, they’ll do the trick whether you’re practicing manners at home or training on the go.

-Dog Trainer's Choice: Best dog treats for general dog obedience training and everyday use:
+My top dog treats for general dog obedience training and everyday use:

 How do I know which treats my dog likes best?